sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/configure.md

 ### Customizations

-To make customizations to the Sourcegraph deployment such as resources, replicas or other changes, we recommend using [Kustomize](./index.md#kustomize) and [overlays](./index.md#overlays).
+To make customizations to the Sourcegraph deployment such as resources, replicas or other changes, we recommend using [Kustomize](kustomize.md).

 This means that you define your customizations as patches, and generate a manifest from our provided manifests to [apply](./operations.md#applying-manifests).